Trust and School Governance

 Alan recently retired from the Bank of England after 40 years' service.
 He was a Senior Advisor in the Bank's Financial Stability Directorate with responsibility for developing banking regulations in the wake of the global financial crisis in 2008.
 Since retiring, Alan has become a technical advisor to the IMF and World Bank providing advice on banking supervision across a number of jurisdictions.
 He has been Chair of Governors of a large primary school in Tower Hamlets since 1998 and is a Foundation Governor of KEGS.
 Alan set up and runs a small charity on the East Coast of Sri Lanka and is also Treasurer of the Old Chelmsfordians Association, captaining their friendly 5th XI cricket team.

 Andy is a retired Chief Constable who has led two different police forces.
 His responsibility was to provide leadership to organisations with multi-million pound budgets.
-As Assistant Commissioner, he was in charge of Royalty protection and Counter-Terrorism and was directly accountable to the Home Secretary and Prime Minister.
+As Assistant Commissioner at New Scotland Yard he was in charge of Royalty protection and Counter-Terrorism and was directly accountable to the Home Secretary and Prime Minister.
 Since his retirement, he has advised company CEOs on strategic planning and security-related matters.
 In the academic arena, he was a member of Anglia Ruskin University's board for ten years and is now a Visiting Fellow.
 He was elected Chair in January 2010 and has been privileged to retain that position since that date.
-He has been living in the area since 1990.
+He has been living in the area since 1990 and is keen to support the local community by helping the Trust build and develop the education it provides to young people.
+Andy is particularly proud how the Trust seeks to empower learners and staff to achieve their full potential in life.
 He was awarded the CBE and QPM in the Queen’s Birthday Honours List in 2006 and 2004, respectively.

 James is the headteacher of Honywood School, a local Secondary Academy.
 He joined Honywood in 2018 after leading a local cross-phase teaching school and Challenge Partners school improvement hub, working with schools across Essex.
 James holds a degree in Music and an MA in Electronic Media and, prior to teaching, worked as a freelance sound, graphic, and web designer.
 James later retrained as a computing teacher, a subject he continues to teach as Headteacher.
 James has a deep interest in technology and, in 2014, was one of 50 people globally selected to work with Google and awarded the status Google Certified Innovator.
 He served on the ethics committee at UCL between 2017 and 2020 and is a founding fellow of the Chartered College of Teaching and fellow of the RSA.
 James is also a Trustee of a local primary school Trust and is Vice-Chair of governors at his children’s primary school.
 He has an MBA in Educational leadership and is a senior partner for Challenge Partners.

 Andy is a retired Chief Constable who has led two different police forces.
 His responsibility was to provide leadership to organisations with multi-million pound budgets.
-As Assistant Commissioner, he was in charge of Royalty protection and Counter-Terrorism and was directly accountable to the Home Secretary and Prime Minister.
+As Assistant Commissioner at New Scotland Yard he was in charge of Royalty protection and Counter-Terrorism and was directly accountable to the Home Secretary and Prime Minister.
 Since his retirement, he has advised company CEOs on strategic planning and security-related matters.
 In the academic arena, he was a member of Anglia Ruskin University's board for ten years and is now a Visiting Fellow.
 He was elected Chair in January 2010 and has been privileged to retain that position since that date.
-He has been living in the area since 1990.
+He has been living in the area since 1990 and is keen to support the local community by helping the Trust build and develop the education it provides to young people.
+Andy is particularly proud how the Trust seeks to empower learners and staff to achieve their full potential in life.
 He was awarded the CBE and QPM in the Queen’s Birthday Honours List in 2006 and 2004, respectively.

 Hazel Steele